fsantanna-no/ce0/README.md

 ### Discriminator

-A discriminator accesses the value of a union type as one of its subcases.
+A union discriminator suffixes a union with an exclamation `!` and a numeric index to access the value as one of its subcases:
-A discriminator expression suffixes the value to access with an index and an exclamation mark `!`:

 ```
 var x: <(),_int>